-The National Institutes of Health (NIH) launched the Rapid Acceleration of Diagnostics (RADx) initiative to speed innovation in the development, commercialization, and implementation of technologies for COVID-19 testing.
+The National Institutes of Health (NIH) launched the Rapid Acceleration of Diagnostics (RADx®) initiative to speed innovation in the development, commercialization, and implementation of technologies for COVID-19 testing.
 Accurate, fast, easy-to-use, and widely accessible testing is required before the nation can safely return to normal life.

-NIH will work to expand testing development and distribution across the country, in partnership with sibling and other government organizations such as the Biomedical Advanced Research and Development Authority, Centers for Disease Control and Prevention, Defense Advanced Research Projects Agency, and U.S. Food and Drug Administration.
+NIH is working to expand testing development and distribution across the country, in partnership with sibling and other government organizations such as the Biomedical Advanced Research and Development Authority, Centers for Disease Control and Prevention, Defense Advanced Research Projects Agency, and U.S. Food and Drug Administration.
 Through this effort, we will strive to better understand the range of testing methods and approaches through engagement with specific communities, including those in underserved areas and with vulnerable populations.

 “Now is the time for that unmatched American ingenuity to bring the best and most innovative technologies forward to make testing for COVID-19 widely available.”

 The rapid worldwide spread and impact of COVID-19 has created a need for accurate, reliable, and readily accessible testing on a massive scale.
 Returning safely to normal life depends on our ability to streamline and speed up the testing process.
 However, this is no small feat.
 The tests must provide accurate, quick results with as few false negatives and false positives as possible.
-Testing must also be inexpensive, user friendly, widely accessible in a variety of settings and locations , and able to detect people who are asymptomatic.
+Testing must also be inexpensive, user friendly, widely accessible in a variety of settings and locations, and able to detect people who are asymptomatic.
 Most importantly, we need to understand barriers to being tested, even when tests are accessible.

-To meet this challenge, RADx is creating programs that will make it possible to rapidly scale-up testing across the country and enhance access to those most in need.
+To meet this challenge, RADx created programs that will make it possible to rapidly scale-up testing across the country and enhance access to those most in need.
 While diagnostic testing has long been a mainstay of public health, newer technologies offer patient- and user-friendly designs that work with cellphones, for example, to lower cost and increase accessibility both at home and at the point of care.